GauriGNaik/commons-csv/README.md

 * Used Apache Java Mavens project titled 'commons-csv'.

 ##Tasks
-1. To run junit tests, you need to add invoke top level maven targets and add 'verfiy' to maven goals in the build step.
+1. To run junit tests, you need to add invoke top level maven targets and add 'verify' to maven goals in the build step.
 Then in the post-build step publish junit test result report by giving the following path:
 ```
 **/target/surefire-reports/*.xml
 ```